Go (game): Komi

 Because Black has the advantage of playing the first move, the idea of awarding White some compensation came into being during the 20th century.
-This is called komi, which gives white a 6.5-point compensation under Japanese rules (number of points varies by rule set).
+This is called komi, which gives white a 5.5-point compensation under Japanese rules, 6.5-point under Korean rules, and 15/4 stones, or 7.5-point under Chinese rules (number of points varies by rule set).
 Under handicap play, White receives only a 0.5-point komi, to break a possible tie (jigo).